gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

  }
 </pre>

-<h2 id="code_splitting">Code Splitting &ndash; Only the relevant parts please</h2>
+## Code Splitting &ndash; Only the relevant parts please <a id="code_splitting"></a>

-<p>Up to this point we've discussed how code maintainability and testing are
-benefits of an MVP-based application.
+Up to this point we've discussed how code maintainability and testing are benefits of an MVP-based application.
 One other benefit that may go overlooked is faster startup times via Code Splitting.
 I know, you're probably wondering what in the world an MVP architecture has to do with code splitting, but the same